mandrasch/not-a-real-screenreader/README.md

 Initial goal: Provide a simple screenreader test tool for devs to recognize accessibility issues.
 It should work without the need of learning screenreader shortcuts beforehand.
 (I would love a web interface with buttons for it, but having a commandline tool is a first step. :))

-*(I also experimented with a chrome extension, but chrome won't allow keyboard events of tabulator key.
-See https://github.com/mandrasch/not-a-real-screenreader)*
+I also experimented with a chrome extension, but chrome won't allow dispatching keyboard events of tabulator key to shift the focus in the browser (most likely because security).
+See https://github.com/mandrasch/not-a-real-screenreader for source code.
+Puppeteer allows sending tab key events to the browser.

 Disclaimer: I'm an a11y newbie, feedback is welcome.